Bob Seger

-With a career spanning six decades, Seger has sold more than 75 million records worldwide, making him one of the world's best-selling artists of all time.
+With a career spanning six decades, Seger has sold over 75 million records worldwide, making him one of the world's best-selling artists of all time.
 Seger was inducted into the Rock and Roll Hall of Fame in 2004 and the Songwriters Hall of Fame in 2012.
 Seger was named Billboard's 2015 Legend of Live honoree at the 12th annual Billboard Touring Conference & Awards, held November 18–19 at the Roosevelt Hotel in New York.
-He announced his farewell tour in September 2018.
+His farewell tour took place in 2018 and 2019.

 Early years

 Seger was born at Henry Ford Hospital in Detroit, Michigan, the son of Charlotte and Stewart Seger.
 At age five, he moved with his family to Ann Arbor.
 He had an older brother, George.

-Seger's father, a medical technician for the Ford Motor Company, played several instruments and Seger was exposed to music from an early age.
+Seger's father, a medical technician for Ford Motor Company, played several instruments and Seger was exposed to music from an early age.
 Seger was also exposed to frequent arguments between his parents that disturbed the neighborhood at night.
 In 1956, when Seger was 10 years old, his father abandoned the family and moved to California.
 The remaining family soon lost their comfortable middle-class status and struggled financially.

-Seger attended Tappan Junior High School (now Tappan Middle School) in Ann Arbor, Michigan, and graduated in 1963 from Pioneer High School, known at the time as Ann Arbor High School.
+Seger attended Tappan Junior High School (now Tappan Middle School) in Ann Arbor, Michigan, and graduated in 1963 from Ann Arbor High School, now known as Pioneer High School.
 He ran track and field in high school.
 Seger also went to Lincoln Park High School for a time.